 Technical and Analytical Readings

 Academicians discuss self-awareness from many perspectives.
-For our purposes, I will divide the analyses into two categories: those that explore the experience of self-awareness and personal development (mainly in the realm of psychology) and those that explore the foundations of self-consciousness (mainly in the realm of neuroscience).
-As usual, philosophers want their hand in both, though most of their work has focused on the essence and foundations of consciousness.
+For our purposes, I will divide the analyses into three categories: those that explore the experience of self-awareness and personal development (mainly in the realm of psychology) and those that explore the foundations of self-consciousness (mainly in the realm of neuroscience).
+Philosophers venture into both areas, though most of their work has focused on the essence and foundations of consciousness.

 Neuroscience: